luckpp/github-battle/README.md

 ### 3. When the component gets removed from the DOM (unmounting)

 - set up a listener in `componentDidMount()` in order cleanup, remove listeners, ...

+## Controlled vs Uncontrolled Components

+- in controlled components the React components are in charge of the state (prefere this approach)
+- in uncntrolled components the state is stored and handled by the DOM and is grabed whenever is needed, for exaple when pressing the **submit** button on a form

+NOTE: The ideea of React is that you have a set of components that each manage their own state.